-Gold Coast had a slightly higher percentage of fully breastfed babies (no formula) at six months with 26% compared to the national rate of 25% in 2014-15.
-Robina (31%) and Broadbeach-Burleigh (30%) had the highest percentage of fully breastfed babies at six months.

-Gold Coast Hinterland (21%) and Mudgeeraba-Tallebudgera (21%) were the lowest regions on the Gold Coast for fully breastfed babies at six months in 2014-15 (Figure 3).
+The GCPHN region had a slightly higher percentage of fully breastfed babies (no formula) at six months with 26 per cent compared to the national rate of 25 per cent in 2014-2015.
+Among SA3s in the GCPHN region, Robina (31 per cent) and Broadbeach-Burleigh (30 per cent) had the highest percentage of fully breastfed babies at six months.
+Gold Coast Hinterland (21 per cent) and Mudgeeraba-Tallebudgera (21 per cent) were the lowest GCPHN regions for fully breastfed babies at six months in 2014-15 (Figure 3).